 The Act phase of the PDSA cycle includes, standardization of the process and deployment of that standard work process across the organization.

-Related: Reflections on Standard Work – Why Standard Work is not Standard: Training Within Industry Provides an Answer – Building up Standard Work Using Job Instruction – Why Isn’t Work Standard? – Arbitrary Rules Don’t Work
+Related: Reflections on Standard Work [broken link removed] – Why Standard Work is not Standard: Training Within Industry Provides an Answer – Building up Standard Work Using Job Instruction – Why Isn’t Work Standard? – Arbitrary Rules Don’t Work